 The live action adaptation of the Ghost In The Shell manga began to actively move forward at DreamWorks in 2014.
 The budget for Ghost In The Shell was $110 million.
-It was financed by DreamWorks and their financing partner Reliance Entertainment also contributed coin and Paramount boarded the project as co-financier and would handle international distribution.
-The reported budget was $110 million.
+It was financed by DreamWorks and their financing partner Reliance Entertainment also contributed coin and Paramount boarded the project as co-financier and handled international distribution.
 DreamWorks’ domestic distribution was contracted with Disney at the time and the mouse house first dated Ghost In The Shell for April 14, 2017.
 Disney soon shifted the date to March 31.
 In September 2015, DreamWorks and Disney decided to not renew their agreement which was set to expire in August 2016 and in January 2016 Disney removed the movie from their schedule.
 Paramount took over domestic distribution duties.

 In January 2017, Paramount inked a one billion dollar slate financing agreement with Chinese companies Huahua Media and Shanghai Film Group and Ghost In The Shell would be one of the many movies covered under the arrangement.
 Less than one month before Ghost In The Shell was set to open, very little money was allocated to Paramount from the two Chinese giants and the deal is currently in peril.
 At this time it is unknown if Paramount will see any of the slate money to reduce their exposure on Ghost In The Shell.
 This article will be updated after Paramount, Huahua and Shanghai sort out their wheelings and dealings.
 Update: Paramount received the slate financing.
 In August 2017, Paramount’s parent company Viacom is once again trying to salvage the deal with Huahua after their disappointing returns on Transformers: The Last Knight, Baywatch and Ghost In The Shell.
 Huahua reported: “We have incurred losses for the first months of the current year.
 These are not trivial losses; they are huge losses.”
 “Viacom needs to explain a better plan for how it spends [our] investment money.”